-Non-executive Directors may hold other directorships.
+In addition to the office held within KBC Bank, Non-Executive Directors may hold no more than three non-executive directorships, or one executive directorship and one non-executive directorship.
 Taking up such a position must not give rise to any actual or potential significant conflict of interest.
+The Competent Regulator can agree that one additional non-executive directorship is held.